 Remember that the wall will have the same contour after it is painted as it did before.
-Cracks can be caulked (usually just for corners) or spackled (some quick dry spackles will not shrink-they cost more but they are all we use).
+Cracks can be caulked (usually just for corners) or spackled in the flat areas (some quick-dry spackles will not shrink-they cost more but they are all we use).
 You can always apply drywall compound to a crack, wait for it to dry and re-sand, but just get the caulk!
 We normally use quick-dry spackle and quick dry caulk as we cannot wait.
 Ignore the bad ratings: pros use just this.
 Some people don’t know how to use it!

 - Can I tint my drywall primer?

 Definitely, we do this if we are in doubt about the chosen color’s ability to cover in two coats.
-That tinted primer is very smart as long as the paint store folks do not ruin the primer’s properties by overtinting it.
+That tinted primer is very smart as long as the paint store folks do not ruin the primer’s properties by over-tinting it.
 You will not get your top-coat color because the paint store folks will not be able to add as much tint as they would with paint.
-(Don’t tint it yourself!)